 4. Have a Clear Purpose

 Your cold messages must serve a clear purpose.
 Otherwise, you are simply wasting the reader’s time with idle chit-chat.

 When writing your cold email, you’ll want to make sure you are stating your purpose early on and then focusing on that purpose throughout the message.
 If someone recently published a piece on SEO but didn’t include any statistical information to back it up, if you intend to share some stats that they could include within their piece, your message should tell them that.

 5. Make Sure to Follow Up on Each Message

 Finally, you should take the time to follow up with each message you send.
 Now, that doesn’t mean you need to spam them with six or seven messages throughout the week if you haven’t heard back from them.

-Instead, if you haven’t received a reply from your initial message after a few days, you can send them a follow-up message at the end of the week or beginning of next week to see if they received your initial email or not.
+Instead, if you haven’t received a reply to your initial message after a few days, you can send them a follow-up message at the end of the week or the beginning of next week to see if they received your initial email or not.